mohanwer/meets-api/README.md

 |NODE_ENV|DEV| Running node env. |
 |VERSION|1.0.0| Application version. |

+After the env is set ensure to run: `yarn install`

 # Project structure
 The [entity folder](https://github.com/mohanwer/meets-api/tree/master/src/entity) contains classes/entities that represent the data driving the api.
 The majority of classes are have an @Entity flag and can be found as a table in postgres with the value foundin the @Entity attribute.
 Additionally, typegraphql is used to map these entities to GraphQL schema automatically when the application runs.